-Such technologies provide the convenience to connect to the internet anywhere.
+There’s no doubt that the world is moving towards wireless technologies.
+Such technologies provide the convenience of connecting to the internet from anywhere.

-Thus WiFi is the first choice for anyone who intends to connect to the internet and go online.
+Thus, WiFi is the first choice for anyone who intends to connect to the internet and get online.

-The development of more and more IoT apps means that we shall have a large number of smart devices in our homes and offices very soon that connect to the internet and work wirelessly.
+The development of more and more IoT apps means that we’ll be seeing a large number of smart devices in our homes and offices very soon – devices that connect to the internet and work wirelessly.

-You can also use ethernet from WiFi.
-For this, you must know how to convert WiFi signal to an ethernet connection.
+You can also use Ethernet from WiFi.
+For this, you must know how to convert a WiFi signal to an Ethernet connection

 Some of the main points covered in this article are: